How To Choose New Flooring Like A Pro!

 However, if your whole house needs to be re-stretched, then it could easily cost more than it did to have your carpet installed in the first place.

-If your home happens to have wrinkles near floor heating vents like the one shown here, then it can become even more costly to fix your wrinkle problems because it will require more time and more effort for the installer properly to re-stretch the carpet and might possibly require some additional carpet seaming.
+If your home happens to have wrinkles near floor heating vents like the one shown here, then it can become even more costly to fix your wrinkle problems.

-Who or What May be the Cause of Your Carpet Wrinkles?
+What is the Cause of Your Carpet Wrinkles?

 The dealer will also contact the carpet manufacturer, if they feel your problem may be caused by a carpet manufacturing defect.